 Rather surprisingly, the listening exercise proved it’s own point: 3 out of the 6 shortlisted expectations had to do with open dialogue, feedback, and two-way communication.
 As founder of CSR International Wayne Visser put it recently, “Broadcast is out; dialogue in.”
 (Sorry, cousins!)

-To be sure, there are many factors related to improving employee engagement — one of them being reciprocal forms of communication.
+To be sure, there are many dimensions associated with employee engagement — one of them being reciprocal forms of communication.
 Now that the Internet has flattened access to information, more than ever employees who go unheard will quickly find more attractive value offerings elsewhere.

 “A new era of real-time, pulse, and anonymous feedback and culture applications has emerged”, says Deloitte’s HR Senior Consultant Josh Bersin.
 “And the companies that figure out how to tap into this type of feedback will likely rocket ahead in their work practices, employee engagement, customer service, and product innovation.”